aurazelco/plotZcurve/README.md

 ## Background

-In this section, a summarized introduction of the Z-curve is given; more information about the Z-curve calculations and other info can be found [here](Zcurve_MS.pdf).
+In this section, a summarized introduction of the Z-curve is given; more information about the Z-curve calculations and other details about the software can be found [here](Zcurve_MS.pdf).

 The Z-curve is used in bioinformatics analysis to infer chemical properties of the genome (or gene) sequence in exam; since the curve tends to zig-zag, the 3D line is called Z-curve.